LiewShanWei/distributed-tracing-jaeger-springboot/README.md

 # Enabling Distributed Tracing in Springboot Applications

-## What is this?
-This is a Springboot project that contains microservices which uses various open-sourced distributed tracing solutions to explore the capabilities available.
+Springboot project that contains microservices which uses various open-sourced distributed tracing solutions to explore the capabilities.

-## Modules Available
+## Modules
-There are 4 modules available.
 * `application-A` and `application-B` deals with **Jaeger**
 * `application-C` and `application-D` deals with **Spring Cloud Sleuth with Zipkin and Opentracing**